Jean Collingwood MIDM, MCIM

 Roots and heritage

-Born and raised in Scotland, with Irish roots, she has lived in Yorkshire and London most of her working life and is a proud mother to two sons; A Lawyer and Contract and rights specialist, the other Owner of a Digital Company.
-Jean is married to well known British Contemporary Figurative Artist, Paul Milner, a former professional musician.
+Born and raised in Scotland, with Irish roots, she has lived in Yorkshire and London most of her working life and is a proud mother to two sons; A Lawyer and Contract and rights specialist and the other Owner of a Digital Company.
+Jean is married to well-known British Contemporary Figurative Artist Paul Milner, a former professional musician.

-Jean is an accomplished communicator and campaigner, a big picture thinker and published writer, from scripts to blogs, from research papers to Parliamentary Reports, fundraising proposals, TV formats, engaging income generation pitches.
+Jean is an accomplished communicator, campaigner, big picture thinker, and published writer, from scripts to blogs, research papers to Parliamentary Reports, fundraising proposals, TV formats, and engaging income generation pitches.

-Jean has been recoginsed as a Winner of “Women in Business Awards” and on four different years, winner of Global CEO Excellence Awards, and Social Marketing CEO of Year, UK.
-(Awards)
+Jean has been recognised as a Winner of “Women in Business Awards” and, in four different years, winner of the Global CEO Excellence Awards and Social Marketing CEO of the Year, UK.
+CEO London 2022 (Awards)